 Thinking about moving abroad and want to know what are the best places to live in Europe?
 There are 9 million US citizens living abroad and 800,000 residing in the European Union.
 800,000 American expats are enough to assume that Europe may have a few gems to offer.

 If you’re thinking to move it can be quite overwhelming knowing where to start.
 Firstly, this really depends on personal preference and the criteria you make.
 Do you want to live close to nature, somewhere where the climate is temperate or in a bustling city?
 What is most important to you?
-An active social life, integrating into the culture and learning the local language.
-To make it a bit easier I’ve provided a list of 4 of the best places to live in Europe arranged by the following metrics: quality of life, cost of living, employment rate and access to transportation.
+An active social life, integrating into the culture, and learning the local language.
+To make it a bit easier I’ve provided a list of four of the best places to live in Europe. this is arranged by the following metrics: quality of life, cost of living, employment rate, and access to transportation.

 After living in four countries the Netherlands comes out as the best place to live in Europe.
 The pros outway the cons and it’s the most ideal place I’ve migrated to.
 Perhaps that’s why The UN World Happiness Report ranked the Netherlands as #6!
 What isn’t there to like?
 The healthcare system is great and has many options and benefits.
 The work-life balance is one of the best, if not in the world.
 According to the Organisation for Economic Cooperation and Development, the Netherlands scored a 9.5 out of 10.
 English is widely spoken in the Netherlands, and in my opinion, the Dutch speak better English than any non-native English-speaking country.